AriFordsham/GHCWiki/sebastian-and-simon.md

     (`mkOneConFull` etc.).
 Now we should also do the same for unlifted fields.
     It feels wrong to duplicate the logic between the checker invokation, `checkGrdTree` and the oracle.
     Although there is nothing more elementary
+  - `mkOneConFull` should be the only "inhabitation test", but loops infinitely for some programs because we are too eager to `ensureAllInhabited`.

 ## Misc